 –Report of the NASBE Commission on Financial and Investor Literacy

-Amended Substitute Senate Bill 311, as codified in Ohio Revised Code §3313.603(C)(6), requires integration of economics and financial literacy within social studies classes or another class.
+State law requires integration of economics and financial literacy within one or more social studies classes or another class.

 Academic Content Standards